Asymptotic expected $T$-functionals of random polytopes with applications to $L_p$ surface areas: Introduction and main results

 \begin{remark}\rm It is interesting to observe that the rate in $N$ only depends on $b$ and does not involve the parameter $a$.
 The latter only appears in the second-order term. \end{remark}

-\begin{remark}\rm {One can derive an asymptotic formula also for the expected $T$-functional of a random polytope generated as the convex hull of $N\geq n+1$ random points chosen independently according to a probability distribution which has a positive continuous density function with respect to the Lebesgue measure on $B_n$.
-Since the proof would be a straightforward adaption of that of Theorem \ref{T-Thm}, we refrain from presenting the details.} \end{remark}
+\begin{remark}\rm {One can also derive an asymptotic formula for the expected $T$-functional of a random polytope generated as the convex hull of $N\geq n+1$ random points chosen independently according to a probability distribution which has a positive continuous density function with respect to the Lebesgue measure on $B_n$.
+Since the proof is a straightforward adaptation of that of Theorem \ref{T-Thm}, we refrain from presenting the details.} \end{remark}